henry2004y/VisAnaJulia/docs/src/man/guide.md

 - [ ] Find a substitution of triangulation in Julia
 - [ ] Allow dot syntax to get dictionary contents (Base.convert?)
 - [ ] Binary library support
+- [ ] Macros for quickly looking at data